svivian/hyperfish-menu/README.md

 	The four mixins available for overriding are `hf-theme-1f-ul`, `hf-theme-1f-li`, `hf-theme-2f-ul` and `hf-theme-2f-li`.
 Check `_globals.scss` for mroe details.

 4. At the bottom of `yourproject.scss`, write your own styles for your site or import another CSS/SCSS file.

+5. Link up jQuery and the plugin in `jquery.hyperfish.js` for mobile support.
+(At some point I will get around to writing a vanilla JS version.)